-An eligible jobholder is a worker who is aged at least 22 and is under State Pension Age and who earns more than £10,000 a year (2022/23 figure).
+An eligible jobholder is a worker who is aged at least 22 and is under State Pension Age and who earns more than £10,000 a year.
 Earnings are assessed by converting the pay in the relevant pay period to a yearly figure.